Thursday, October 21, 2021, via Zoom

 Clinical laboratories are integral to the success of a health system’s service lines.
 Success of all service lines—from inpatient and outpatient to both primary care and subspecialty care and across all patient demographic groups— requires enormous flexibility.
 Given this, how do health system leaders measure the success of their systems’ laboratories, and where would they like to see more progress?

-Moderator: Brian Jackson, MD, MS, ARUP Medical Director, Support Services, IT, and Business Development, ARUP Laboratories; Associate Professor, University of Utah School of Medicine
+Moderator: Brian Jackson, MD, ARUP Medical Director of Support Services, IT and Business Development

-- Alison Flynn Gaffney, MHA, CMRP, FACHE, Executive Director of University of Utah Hospital, Service Lines, and System Planning, University of Utah Health
+Panelists: Alison Flynn Gaffney, Director of Ancillary Services, University of Utah Health

-- Jon Burns, Senior Vice President and System Chief Administrative Officer, University of Maryland Medical System
+Jon Burns, Senior Vice President and Senior Chief Administrative Officer, University of Maryland

 Establishing a Working Relationship With the C-Suite